Miniversal deformations of matrices under *congruence and reducing transformations: Proof of Theorem

-The entries of the sequence \eqref{hter} are independent: an arbitrary sequence of complex numbers can be represented in the form \eqref{hter}.
-The entries \eqref{hter1} are dependent only if the last entry in this sequence has the form $\bar s_{kn}+0$ (see \eqref{ed2}); then $(k,n)=(2p,i-1+2p)$ for some $p$, and so $i=n+1-2p$.
+The members of the sequence \eqref{hter} are independent: an arbitrary sequence of complex numbers can be represented in the form \eqref{hter}.
+The members of \eqref{hter1} are dependent only if the last entry in this sequence has the form $\bar s_{kn}+0$ (see \eqref{ed2}), in which case $k$ is even, i.e. $(k,n)=(2p,i+2p-1)$ for some $p$, and so $i=n+1-2p$ in \eqref{hter1}.
 Thus the following sequences \eqref{hter1} are dependent:

 One of the main entries of each of the matrices $B_{n-1,1}$, $B_{n-3,1}$, $B_{n-5,1},\ \dots$ is expressed through the other main entries of this matrix, which are arbitrary.
 The main entries of the other matrices $B_{i1}$ and $B_{1j}$ are arbitrary.
 Adding $B_{i1}$ and $B_{1j}$, we reduce $A$ to the form $0^{\swvdash}$.